 2. Tracks device performance, uptime, and faults for quick issue resolution.

-4. Uses MIB database and OIDs to monitor and configure devices.
+3. Uses the Management Information Base (MIB) and Object Identifiers (OIDs) to monitor and configure devices.

-6. Devices send automatic alerts for critical events.
+4. Devices send automatic alerts (traps) for critical events, allowing for immediate attention.

-7. Managers actively poll devices for proactive management.
+5. SNMP managers actively poll devices to gather data for proactive network management.

 These are the physical or logical entities on the network that you want to monitor and/or control.
-Examples include:
+Examples include Routers, Switches, Servers, Firewalls, UPS (Uninterruptible Power Supplies), and software applications.

 Read More about Network Hardware Devices.